penninesoaringclub/newsletter/content/posts/2024-04/index.md

 {{< video src="scott.mp4" controls="yes">}}

 And congratulations again to John Oliver - already mentioned in Competitions - for the first 100km XC from a Pennine hill this season.
-Also the first 50km XC.
+Which also counts as the first 50km XC.
 And the first 25km XC from a Pennine site by a Pennine pilot.
 The rest of us have got some serious catching up to do already.

 ---